Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that when a place is on hold, the scheduling interface correctly displays the hold status and blocks new schedule creation for that place.

+**Preconditions:**
+- A place has been placed on hold (status is 'on_hold')
+- Schedule modal is accessible
+- Hold status display system is implemented
+- At least one other place exists that is not on hold
+- Place hold removal functionality is available

 **Actions:**
 - Step 1: Place a place on hold
 - Step 2: Navigate to Home page and open Schedule modal